 Harry crossed the Atlantic, worked at iconic New York bars including the Hoffman House and the Knickerbocker Hotel, then returned home, post-Prohibition, complete with a highly marketable American accent, reputation and passport.

-Despite stints at the Savoy, the Dorchester and Brown's Hotel, Craddock sadly died in poverty, and was buried in a pauper's grave.
-We are toasting him with a glass of White Lady, or you may decide a Corpse Reviver No. 2 is more appropriate?
+Despite stints at the Savoy, the Dorchester and Brown's Hotel, Craddock sadly died in poverty and was buried in a pauper's grave.
+We are toasting him with one of his most revered recipes, that for a Corpse Reviver No. 2.
 To quote Harry, "Four of these taken in swift succession will unrevive the corpse again."